 A successful online learner doesn’t procrastinate, is able to stick to a weekly study schedule, and completes assignments ahead of time without reminders.

-Effective time-management skills can be learned if you put the effort.
-Lasting benefits come from making time management a habit.
+Effective time-management skills can be learned if you put in the effort.
+Lasting benefits come from making a habit out of being well organized.
 One study tip is to review the syllabus for each unit and construct a plan for completing major assignments.

 7. Independent Motivation